Shungy/kebabsec-website/content/audits/olympus_bophades_remediation_phase_one.md

 Voting is done specially for a `proposalId` and there can be more than one active proposals at a time now.

-**[M-10](https://github.com/code-423n4/2022-08-olympus-findings/issues/275) Voted votes cannot change after the user is issued new votes or the user&#39;s old votes are revoked during voting**
+**[M-10](https://github.com/code-423n4/2022-08-olympus-findings/issues/275) Voted votes cannot change after the user is issued new votes or the user's old votes are revoked during voting**
 *Status: Not fixed*

 The issue stands, but in our opinions it should be a nofix, as it makes sense to use only the votes existing at the time of the proposal activation, like a snapshot.
 Even though the revoking or issuing of votes does not exist anymore as functions, the newly minted votes cannot be used to vote in an old proposal, so we categorize the issue as not fixed.